kaby76/AntlrVSIX/doc/Import.md

 will change it into the current syntax.

+### Strip labels

+Antlr2 allows one to label symbols with a name, e.g., "value:expr".
+Import conditionally removes these for you.

+    if (StripLableOperator)
+    {
+        nodes = //elementNoOptionSpec
+                    /(id[following-sibling::COLON and not(following-sibling::id)]
+                    | COLON[preceding-sibling::id and not(preceding-sibling::COLON)])
+        delete nodes
+    }

+### Strip action blocks

+Antlr2 allows action blocks all over the grammar.
+These are generally non-portable to other targets.
+Import conditionally removes these for you.

+    if (StripActionBlocks)
+    {
+        nodes = //actionBlock
+                    [not(following-sibling::QM)]
+        delete nodes
+    }

+### Remove useless syntactic predicates

+Antlr2 allows grammars to contain "syntactic predicates".
+These function as "lookahead" to make sure the input will parse.
+Antlr4 is LL(*), so as far as I know, all syntactic predicates can be stripped resulting in a much cleaner grammar.

+    nodes = //ebnf
+               [SEMPREDOP]
+    delete nodes

+### Convert double-quoted string literals to single-quoted string literals

+Antlr2 allows string literals to be either single quoted or double quoted.
+Antlr4, however, does not allow double-quoted string literals, so all these must be converted to single-quoted literals.

+    nodes = //STING_LITERAL
+    for all n in nodes
+        if n is double quoted, replace it with a single-quoted equivalent_

 # Bison

 The Bison import is based on a grammar that was derived from